kcibv/git-tutorial/src/cli.md

 phone: +39 06 4550 2901
 ```

-Let's then commit the changes; notice that the changes will be always committed
+Let's then commit the changes, noticing that they will be always committed
-to the current (master, in this case) branch.
+to the current branch (which is `master`, in this case).

 ![git-branch-9--commit-enrico](assets/img/cli-branch-9--commit-enrico.png)